chitoku/JetsonTK1-RTC/README.md

 ## Barometer sensor

-Aside from the RTC, the board is intended to give an accesss to MPL115A2 barometer sensor, but this sensor does not work on the initial revision of the assembled board.
+Supplementary, the board is intended to give an accesss to MPL115A2 barometer sensor, but this sensor does not work on the initial revision of the assembled board.
 (See "Attention" section)

 # Attribute